turingschool/front-end-curriculum/projects/capstone.md

 * Ultimately, demonstrate knowledge you've gained throughout Turing
 * Use an agile process to turn well defined requirements into deployed and production ready software
-* Gain experience Dividing applications into components and domains of responsibilities to facilitate multi-developer teams.
+* Gain experience dividing applications into components and domains of responsibilities to facilitate multi-developer teams.
 Service oriented architecture concepts and patterns are highly encouraged.
 * Explore and implement new concepts, patterns, or libraries that have not been explicitly taught while at Turing
 * Practice an advanced, professional git workflow (see whole-team expectations)
 * Gain more experience using continuous integration tools to build and automate the deployment of features in various environments